 Future Music Project gives young musicians ages 14–19 from across New York City the opportunity to create, perform, and produce their own original music.

-The Lullaby Project pairs pregnant women and new mothers with professional artists to write and sing personal lullabies for their babies, supporting maternal health, aiding child development, and strengthening the bond between parent and child.
+The Lullaby Project pairs pregnant women and new mothers and fathers with professional artists to write and sing personal lullabies for their babies.

 NYO-USA brings together the country's brightest young players ages 16–19.